-Established in honour of the late Zehra Alpar, the Department's student advisor for many years spanning the 1960s through 1990s, by friends, colleagues and alumni upon her retirement in 1994, these awards are given to outstanding students who have made significant progress in completing their degrees.
+This scholarship was established in honour of the late Zehra Alpar, the Department's student advisor from the 1960s through 1990s.
+Created by friends, colleagues and alumni upon her retirement in 1994, this award is given to outstanding students who have made significant progress in completing their degrees.